-If a student is parked in an area not designated for student parking or the student's car does not properly display a parking tag, the student's car will be issued a ticket.
+If a student is parked in an area not designated for student parking or the student's car does not properly display a parking decal, the student's car will be issued a warning.
+A monetary fine will be issued following a maximum of two warnings.
 The cost of the ticket will be determined by the type of violation.
-Monetary fines for parking violations are \$50 minimum and range upward.
+Monetary fines for parking violations are \$25 minimum and range upward.
 Handicap parking violations will be assessed at \$50.
+Students experiencing financial hardship may submit a request to appeal the monetary fine and seek alternative forms of repayment.
+Alternative payment decisions will be made in consultation with Johnson College Security, the Director of Student Affairs, and a member of the Student Success office.